The Sixth Extinction: An Unnatural History: Sources

 Some sources for the book include The Song of the Dodo by David Quammen, The Ghost With Trembling Wings by Scott Weidensaul, and reports from Edward O. Wilson, a biologist.
 The pioneering studies of naturalist Georges Cuvier and geologist Charles Lyell are also referenced.
-The book's title is similar to a 1995 book title, The Sixth Extinction: Patterns of Life and the Future of Humankind by Richard Leakey and Roger Lewin.
-Also included are excerpts from interviews of a forest ecologist, atmospheric scientist Ken Caldeira, wildlife and conservation experts, a modern-day geologist, and fungus research in New England and New York state.
+The book's title is similar to a 1995 book title, The Sixth Extinction, by Richard Leakey and Roger Lewin.
+Also included are excerpts from interviews with a forest ecologist, atmospheric scientist Ken Caldeira, wildlife and conservation experts, a modern-day geologist, and fungus researchers in New England and New York State.